Mimolette Cheese vs Pecorino Romano Cheese

 Mimolette's texture can be described as "smooth, creamy body".
 Pecorino Romano Cheese has a fat content of ~36%.
 Pecorino Romano's texture can be described as "hard".

-Mimolette Cheese has a sweet, less acidic, fruity, nutty, caramel flavor.
+Mimolette Cheese has a sweet, less acidic, fruity, nutty, caramel taste.
 Mimolette's aroma can be described as "butterscotch".
-Pecorino Romano Cheese has a sharp, salty flavor.
+Pecorino Romano Cheese has a sharp, salty taste.
+Pecorino Romano's aroma can be described as "strong".

 Appearance and Aging